Artanidos/WotlkBot/README.md

 ## Base
-This project is based on https://github.com/justMaku/mClient
+This project is based on https://github.com/justMaku/mClient from Michał Kałużny.